The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: Results

-Despite the differences in scaling and $\Mach$ dependence between the $\Mach \lesssim 1$ and $\Mach > 1$ regimes, we find two aspects of the nonlinear SSD that are universal across plasma parameters and $\Mach$ regimes: firstly, the proportionality coefficient, which is associated with the nonlinear SSD efficiency, is universal across all $\Mach$ and $\Reh$, with $1/100 \varepsilon$ efficiency consistent with what was found previously \citep{beresnyak2012universal}, even though $p_\tnl$ is not always unity.
+Despite the differences in scaling and $\Mach$-dependence between the $\Mach \lesssim 1$ and $\Mach > 1$ regimes, we find two aspects of the nonlinear SSD that are universal across plasma parameters and $\Mach$-regimes: firstly, the proportionality coefficient, which is associated with the nonlinear SSD efficiency, is universal across all $\Mach$ and $\Reh$, with $\varepsilon / 100$ efficiency consistent with what was found previously \citep{beresnyak2012universal}, even though $p_\tnl$ is not always unity.
 And secondly, across the full parameter space, we find that the nonlinear phase persists for $t_\tsat - t_\tnl \approx (20 \pm 1) \,t_0$, independent of $\Mach$ or $\Reh$ (see Fig.~\ref{fig:nl_scalings}, bottom panel), making the duration in the nonlinear dynamo also universal.
-This result suggests that once the nonlinear phase begins, $E_\tmag \approx E_{\tkin}(\ell_\nu)$, the system saturates on universal time, $\approx 20 t_0$, regardless of flow compressibility.
-This is likely due to the fact that even though the scaling with $\Mach$ is different between the $\varepsilon$ and hence $\alpha_{\tnl}$, the efficiency of hydrodynamical cascade flux into the nonlinear SSD are the same for all dynamo (both kinematic and nonlinear) and plasma regimes (sub- and supersonic), $\approx 1/100$ (Fig.~\ref{fig:nl_scalings}, top panel).
-The implication is that while the algebraic order and $\Mach$ dependency of $E_\tmag$ growth depends upon the turbulent regime, the path to saturation is set by a robust and universal dynamical clock.
+This suggests that once the nonlinear phase begins, $E_\tmag \approx E_{\tkin}(\ell_\nu)$, the system saturates after $\approx 20 t_0$, regardless of flow compressibility.
+This universal nonlinear window is visually apparent in both the bottom and inset panels of Fig.~\ref{fig:time_series}, where the nonlinear phase occupies a comparable interval when time is expressed as $t/t_0$ or $\log_{10}(t/t_\tsc)$.
+This is likely because, although $\varepsilon$ and $\alpha_\tnl$ have different $\Mach$-dependencies, their ratio remains $\alpha_\tnl / \varepsilon \approx 1/100$ for all dynamo (both kinematic and nonlinear) and flow regimes (sub- and supersonic) (Fig.~\ref{fig:nl_scalings}, top panel).
+The implication is that while the algebraic order and $\Mach$ dependence of $E_\tmag$ growth depends on the turbulent regime, the path to saturation is set by a robust and universal dynamical clock.